john-moa/Projects/README.md

 * Cancellation rates declined consistently from 2021 to 2023.
 * 2021 had the highest cancellation ratio relative to total bookings, potentially reflecting pandemic related uncertainty.
 * 2022 and 2023 showed marked improvements, which may indicate stronger guest confidence, better communication, or revised booking policies.
 * These patterns suggest that the organization has already made progress in improving booking reliability.
-However, further analysis—such as identifying high risk booking segments or understanding common cancellation triggers could unlock opportunities for revenue recovery and targeted guest engagement strategies.
+However, further analysis such as identifying high risk booking segments or understanding common cancellation triggers could unlock opportunities for revenue recovery and targeted guest engagement strategies.

 ![images](https://github.com/johnmaguilar/Solara-Haven-Group/blob/main/Dashboard-Images/Cancellation%20Status%20by%20Year.png?raw=true)